Information researched and published on this site:

 What WHO reported on 4 May 2026

-• WHO was notified on about a cluster of severe respiratory illness aboard a Dutch-flagged cruise ship.
+• WHO was notified on 2 May 2026 about a cluster of severe respiratory illness aboard a Dutch-flagged cruise ship.

-• As of , seven cases (two laboratory confirmed for hantavirus and five suspected) had been identified, including three deaths, one critically ill patient, and three people reporting mild symptoms.
+• As of 4 May 2026, seven cases (two laboratory confirmed for hantavirus and five suspected) had been identified, including three deaths, one critically ill patient, and three people reporting mild symptoms.

-• Symptom onset ranged between and , with fever, gastrointestinal complaints, and rapid progression to pneumonia, acute respiratory distress syndrome, and shock described for severely affected patients.
+• Symptom onset ranged between 6 April and 28 April 2026, with fever, gastrointestinal complaints, and rapid progression to pneumonia, acute respiratory distress syndrome, and shock described for severely affected patients.

 How ECDC updates refined laboratory details

-• On , ECDC's formal assessment described seven reported cases in the cluster: three deaths, one critically ill patient medically evacuated to South Africa, two symptomatic individuals still on board, and one person diagnosed after returning to Switzerland.
-Two samples were PCR-positive for hantavirus and one additional sample PCR-positive for Andes virus, with further laboratory work ongoing.
+• On 6 May 2026, ECDC’s formal assessment described seven reported cases in the cluster: three deaths, one critically ill patient medically evacuated to South Africa, two symptomatic individuals still on board, and one person diagnosed after returning to Switzerland.

 Official response themes